ianmicheal/Dreamcast-KOS-Swap-romdisk-example/README.md

 # Dreamcast-KOS-Swap-romdisk-example
 Example based on the code posted  by black aura on  Fri Jul 08, 2005 11:29 am And example by tonma  Mon Apr 25, 2016 5:28 am fixed and update for kos2.0 by Ian micheal Sun Oct 2022 11:09pm Added drawing image from png example kos Fixed missing "/' and fs_chdir("/romdisk3/");

+One Example use
+It's an easy way to avoid gdrom blocking and playing music while loading files from the cdr.. can have a loading screen play the music and still load all your data files at the same time then unmount the romdisk etc no skipping

 By loading a romdisk from cd and not baked in you can manage memory and after  it's loaded each level umount it..

 Faster file loading once loaded not using the slow mil cd read speed and also being able to read from it and the cd at the same time